dmytro-parfenov/cloud-storage/README.md

 # CloudStorage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This project simulates the cloud storage app

 ## Development server